revbayes/revbayes.github.io/tutorials/episodic_div/index.md

-across the branches of my study group?* Models have been developed to detect departures from rate constancy across lineages; these tests are analogous to methods that test for departures from a molecular clock—*i.e.,*to assess whether substitution rates vary significantly across lineages {% cite Alfaro2009} {% cite Rabosky2014a %}.
+across the branches of my study group?* Models have been developed to detect departures from rate constancy across lineages; these tests are analogous to methods that test for departures from a molecular clock—*i.e.,* to assess whether substitution rates vary significantly across lineages {% cite Alfaro2009 Rabosky2014a %}.
 These models are important for assessing whether a given tree violates the assumptions of rate homogeneity among lineages.
 Furthermore, these models are important to answer questions such as: *What are the